moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 Where media is received from a source for onwards handling into a distribution platform.
 The media may comprise of multiple audio and/or video sources.
-Bitrates may either be static or set dynamically by signalling of connection inforation (bandwidth, latency) based on data sent by the receiver.
+Bitrates may either be static or set dynamically by signaling of connection information (bandwidth, latency) based on data sent by the receiver.

 ### Live Media Syndication {#lmsynd}